Russification of Ukraine: Status of the Cossack Hetmanate

+Abolition of the Hetmanate

 Reinactment of the instruction of Catherine II to Alexander Vyazemsky on 9 November 2015, the Day of Ukrainian Literature and Language, near the Administration of the President of Ukraine.
 A woman with a "stitched mouth" is holding the text of the instruction.

-In February 1764, a few months before the liquidation of the office of Hetmenate, Catherine wrote to the Prosecutor General of the Senate Prince Alexander Vyazemsky:
+In February 1764, a few months before the liquidation of the office of Hetman, Catherine wrote to the Prosecutor General of the Senate Prince Alexander Vyazemsky:

 "Little Russia, Livonia, and Finland are provinces governed by confirmed privileges, and it would be improper to violate them by abolishing all at once.
 To call them foreign and deal with them on that basis is more than erroneous-it would be sheer stupidity.
 These provinces, as well as Smolensk, should be Russified as gently as possible so that they cease looking to the forest like wolves.
 When the Hetmans are gone from Little Russia, every effort should be made to eradicate from memory the period and the hetmans, let alone promote anyone to that office."

 In 1764, Catherine summoned Razumovsky to St. Petersburg and removed him as hetman.
 Then in November, she published a decree that officially abolished the position of Hetman and integrated the regional government as the Little Russia Governorate in the Russian Empire.
 These territories were later redrawn as the Kiev, Chernigov, and Novgorod-Seversky Governorates in the Empire.

 Following the incorporation of the Hetmanate into the Empire, the Cossack officers gradually integrated into the Russian structure, though often with difficulty as many maintained attachment to their traditional homeland.
 All institutions of the Hetmanate were abolished within a decade.

-According to historian Serhii Plokhy, "the abolition of the Hetmenate and the gradual elimination of its institution and military structure ended the notion of partnership and equality between Great and Little Russia imagined by generations of Ukrainian intellectuals."
+According to historian Serhii Plokhy, "the abolition of the Hetmanate and the gradual elimination of its institution and military structure ended the notion of partnership and equality between Great and Little Russia imagined by generations of Ukrainian intellectuals."

+Rumiantsev's program

+Following the abolition of the Hetmanate and destruction of the Zaporozhian Sich, Ukrainian lands were subjected to the reestablished Collegium of Little Russia headed by Pyotr Rumyantsev.
+The Collegium was tasked with introducing Russian as the compulsory language in school education and publishing.
+Teaching at the Kyiv Mohyla Academy was also transferred to Russian language.
+During the second half of the 18th century Russian was introduced in the documentation of consistories, and priests were obliged to use the Russian version of Church Slavonic in sermons.
+In 1769 the Most Holy Synod declined an appeal by Kyiv Pechersk Lavra to allow the printing of grammar books in vernacular Ukrainian for the local population.
+Initially concentrated on Left-bank Ukraine and Slobozhanshchyna, in the following decades Russification would also spread to the formerly Polish-ruled Right-bank.